Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Introduction

-In \cite{BSST,BSST02}, Bennett \emph{et~al.} proposed a problem to simulate a channel by the aid of common randomness.
-An application of the channel simulation to simulate the test channel in the rate-distortion problem was first investigated by Winter \cite{Win02}, and then extensively studied mainly in the field of the quantum information (eg.~\cite{HJW02,Luo09,DHW13}).
-Cuff investigated the trade-off between the rates of the message and common randomness for the channel simulation \cite{Cuff12}.
-In these literatures, the channel resolvability is implicitly or explicitly used as a building block of the channel simulation.
-Although the ideas to use the channel simulation instead of the Markov lemma is motivated by above mentioned literatures, we stress that the derivations of tight non-asymptotic bounds as in \eqref{eqn:le_approx} are not straightforward applications of the channel simulation and are highly nontrivial, which are technical contributions of this paper.
-Indeed, our code construction of the channel simulation is slightly different from the literatures, and we also introduce some bounding techniques that have not appeared in any literatures.
+In \cite{BSST02}, Bennett \emph{et~al.} proposed a problem to simulate a channel by the aid of common randomness.
+An application of the channel simulation to simulate the test channel in the rate-distortion problem was first investigated by Winter \cite{Win02}, and then extensively studied mainly in the field of the quantum information.
+Cuff investigated the trade-off between the rates of the message and common randomness for the channel simulation \cite{Cuff12} (see also \cite{BDHSW09}).
+For a thorough list of literatures related to the channel simulation, see \cite{Cuff12,BDHSW09}.
+In these works, channel resolvability is used as a building block for channel simulation.
+In particular, a code construction and analysis techniques that do not rely on the typicality argument were developed in \cite{Cuff12}.
+The idea to use channel simulation instead of the Markov lemma is motivated by aforementioned papers, and our code construction and analysis are based on the ones in \cite{Cuff12}.
+However, we stress that the derivations of our non-asymptotic bounds are not straightforward applications of channel simulation and channel resolvability.
+Indeed, our code construction is tailored to derive the bound as in \eqref{eqn:le_approx}, and we also introduce bounding techniques that have not appeared previously to the best of our knowledge.